-Much of what we know about the Picts comes from the Romans, who praised the military prowess of these ancient Scots.
+Much of what we know about the Picts comes from the Romans, who praised the military prowess of these ancient Celtic people.

 Every time the Roman Empire tried to move into their territory, the Picts successfully fought back.
 The Roman legions were the greatest military force the world had ever seen and the only people they couldn’t conquer were this wild clan.

 Yet despite their formidable warrior culture, the Picts mysteriously vanished during the 10th century.
 The wild men the Romans could not conquer faded away and barely left behind a trace of their existence.
 Today, historians still struggle to piece together a glimpse into who the Picts were and what happened to their mighty culture.